swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

     }
 ```

-We acknowledge that it is unforunate that the programmer has to write an
+We acknowledge that it is unfortunate that the programmer has to write an
 unreachable `fatalError(...)` even when all possible cases are handled.
 We
 believe that, in the fullness of time, this will motivate the design of a
 language-level solution to variadic enumerations.